 We believe that every person is of eternal value.
 We believe that God has uniquely gifted and is equipping each of us for the things He has for us to do (Ephesians 2:10).
-We are going to diligently work to provide an environment that seeks to limit nuisance behavior (harassment or bullying) and work toward a Biblical resolution.
+We are going to diligently work to provide an environment that seeks to stop nuisance behavior and work toward a Biblical resolution.
 Nuisance behavior includes any activity (verbal or physical) directed at someone by an individual or group of individuals.

-Parents are encouraged to help their children deal with the unacceptable unkind behavior and realize that nearly all children have at one time or another been guilty of being unkind or unthoughtful.
+Parents are encouraged to help their children deal with the normal but unacceptable unkind behavior and realize that nearly all children have at one time or another been guilty of being unkind or unthoughtful.
 However, bullying is not tolerated.
-It is repeated behavior that is annoying, or pestering.
+Bullying is repeated behavior that is annoying, or pestering.
 Nuisance behavior would include unwelcome, unrelenting teasing and name-calling.
 Words are powerful in their impact on others.
-(Proverbs 18:21 "The tongue has the power of life and death") Mean-spirited or profane, words are totally unacceptable in any form of communication.
-This could include spoken words, text messages, written forms, or the internet.
+(Proverbs 18:21 "The tongue has the power of life and death") Mean-spirited or profane words are unacceptable in any form of communication.
+This could include spoken words, text messages, emails, or social media platforms.
 Examples of bullying include: